Estimating treatment effects with competing intercurrent events in randomized controlled trials: A semiparametrically efficient and doubly robust estimator

 \begin{assumption}[Convergence rates of nuisance parameters] The convergence rate of the nuisance parameters estimation satisfies $\{||\hat e - e^*|| + ||\hat G_a - G_a^*||\}\{||\hat \mu_a - \mu_a^*|| + ||\hat S_a - S_a^*||\} = o_P(n^{-1/2}) $ for $a=0,1$. \end{assumption}

-Assumption~\ref{assump::consistency_nuisance} requires either the propensity score and survival function of the treatment-unrelated ICE or the outcome and survival function of the treatment-related ICE to be consistently estimated.
+Assumption~\ref{assump::consistency_nuisance} requires either the propensity score and survival function of the effect-uninformative IE or the outcome and survival function of the effect-informative IE to be consistently estimated.
 It guarantees the consistency of $\hat{\tau}^{\textup{eif}}$.
 Assumption~\ref{assump::donsker} imposes restrictions on the nuisance model complexity and is a standard regularity condition \citep{van2000asymptotic}.
 We can also employ flexible machine learning models with cross-fitting techniques in the estimation of nuisance parameters to relax the Donsker condition \citep{pfanzagl1985contributions,klaassen1987consistent,zheng2011cross,chernozhukov2018double}.
+We provide a more detailed procedure in Section~\ref{sec::supp_crossfit} of the Supplementary Material, leaving a full theory and empirical study of implementations to future work.
 Finally, Assumption~\ref{assump::rate_nuisance} imposes additional restrictions on the rate of convergence of the nuisance parameters, in addition to all of them being consistently estimated.

 \begin{theorem}[Asymptotic distribution] Under Assumptions~\ref{assump::randomization}--~\ref{assump::rate_nuisance}, the EIF-based estimator satisfies

 The estimator $\hat\tau^{\textup{eif}}$ is a consistent and asymptotically Normal estimator of $\tau$ with asymptotic variance equal to $E\{D_{\tau}^2(O)\}$, thus achieving the semiparametric efficiency bound. \end{theorem}